robsco-git/spreadsheet_server/README.md

 The first few paragraphs of the PyOO README should answer most of your questions: https://github.com/seznam/pyoo/blob/master/README.rst

+## Notes

+### Symbolic links and lock files

+If you symbolically link a spreadsheet itself, the lock files that LibreOffice creates and uses are stored in the directory where the file is located, not in the directory where the symbolic link is located.
+It is recommended that you place your spreadsheet(s) into a directory and symbolically link that directory into the './spreadsheets' directory.
+This way, LibreOffice will always be able to locate the lock files it needs.
+You can use a directory per project if you like.

 ## Tests

 You can run the all the current tests with 'python -m unittest discover'.